chrimson/ML-LTE-RFF/src/README.md

 Nested loops that test a range of repetitive factors by a range of strengths
 ./all.sh

+To run in the background without terminating if logging out
+nohup ./all.sh > 20241108_0221_all.log &

+And viewing that log as it is generated
+tail -fn+0 20241108_0221_all.log

+To clear all generated files that Git does not control, including dataset or .keras
+git clean -fdx

+Example on how to restore current baseline of edited file
+git restore s1_LTE_RWF_dataset.m

+How to restore current baseline of all controlled code
+git restore :/

 Truncating is necessary due to limits of CPU and memory

 Ultimately, this kind of CNN ML can be extended to any wireless platform.
 LTE was only applied here to demonstrate the principle of RF Fingerprint recognition